leon4rd/test/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## I had a dream that I was a muffler last night.
+I woke up exhausted!